Want a Travel Card? Skip the Airline Card and Get These Instead

 If you’re looking for a lucrative travel card, don’t waste your annual fee on an overly restrictive airline-branded credit card.
 Airline cards are increasingly becoming more hassle than they’re worth as air carriers ruthlessly slash the value of frequent flyer miles and cut the available number of rewards-funded seats.

+Nearly all the major air carriers, including United, American Airlines, Delta and Southwest, have reconfigured their rewards programs in recent years.
 As a result, frequent flyers often find they need more points or miles to purchase a free flight or must fly more often to accrue enough miles.
 Some airline carriers have shifted the way they award frequent flyer miles and have begun awarding fewer rewards for longer flights.

 In addition, a number of airlines have made it harder to redeem frequent flyer miles or loyalty points for a free seat.
 According to a May 2017 survey by CarTrawler, the number of rewards-funded flights available has dropped significantly since last year.